-Still, there are tasks your kids can do without risk of more than a mess.
+Still, there are tasks your kids can do in the kitchen without risking more than a mess.

 For example, not long ago we were over at Isa’s parents’ house.
 And Damnma (as we call Isa’s mom) asked Andre (our nephew) to help prepare the broccoli.
 He was a happy boy.
 And when it was finished he ate the broccoli and said it was delicious.

-Now I should point out that he’s also a bit of a picky eater and he does not eat broccoli (that’s a whole other story).
-Point being he felt important being part of the process and he ate it that time.
+Now I should point out that he’s also a bit of a picky eater and he typically does not eat broccoli.
+Point being he felt important being part of the process and he ate broccoli that time.

 You can even think of things to do in the kitchen when kids are really young.

 Something I do with Maya is taste spices.
 She’s only 18 months.
 I don’t let her try everything.
 She doesn’t get to taste habanero flakes.
 But she does get to taste a whole lot of other things.
 She’s a big fan of cumin, and paprika.